 When an error is detected, the correction mechanism is triggered.
 However, if the error is a 2-bit error in a RAM protected by ECC, then the error is not correctable.

 The behavior on an uncorrected error depends on the type of RAM.

 Uncorrected error detected in a data RAM

-When an uncorrected error is detected in a tag RAM, either the address or coherency state of the line is not known, and the corresponding data cannot be poisoned.
-In this case, the line is invalidated and an error recovery interrupt is generated to notify software that data has potentially been lost.
+When an uncorrected error is detected in a tag RAM or dirty RAM, either the address or coherency state of the line is not known anymore, and the data cannot be poisoned.
+In this case, the line is invalidated and an interrupt is generated to notify software that data has potentially been lost.